How to buy

 How to buy tickets in person

 In the UK, there are now hardly any places where you can buy European train tickets over the counter.
 The former Rail Europe office in Piccadilly closed in 2015.
-The Eurostar ticket office at London St Pancras only sells tickets as far as Paris or Brussels plus a few major cities in France, Germany & the Netherlands.
+Eurostar at London St Pancras only sells tickets as far as Paris, Brussels or Amsterdam.
 Most British railway stations do not sell international tickets at all except for train & ferry tickets to Ireland.
 You usually need to buy online or by phone.

 How to buy tickets by phone

-It's easy to buy European train tickets by phone in the UK or Ireland, but choose your agency carefully, some agencies are better for some journeys than others because of the ticketing system(s) they use.
+You can buy European train tickets by phone from the agencies below, but some agencies are better for some journeys than others.

 -